-- Saint-Germain's corps on the Main: 14 bns, 4 sqns
+- Saint-Germain's Corps on the Main: 14 bns, 4 sqns

 - French corps near Deutz on the right bank of the Rhine

-- Noailles' corps: 18 bns (including Orléans Infanterie (2 bns), Condé Infanterie (2 bns), Rohan Rochefort Infanterie (2 bns), Aquitaine Infanterie (2 bns))
+- Noailles' Corps: 18 bns (including Orléans Infanterie (2 bns), Condé Infanterie (2 bns), Rohan Rochefort Infanterie (2 bns), Aquitaine Infanterie (2 bns))

 - d'Auvet and de Ségur: 10 sqns (including Noé Cavalerie (2 sqns), La Rochefoucauld de Surgère Cavalerie (2 sqns))

-- Volontaires de Flandres
+- Volontaires de Flandre

 - Volontaires Liégeois

-- Saint-Pern's corps at the camp of Kalkar: 6 bns, 8 sqns
+- Saint-Pern's Corps at the camp of Kalkar: 6 bns, 8 sqns

-By May 14, the French army of the Rhine was in motion.
+- The Army of the Rhine was in motion.
 Contades headquarters were at Düsseldorf where he began to form a camp.
 Other camps were being formed at Wesel and Burich in Ostfriese.

-On May 18, Ferdinand moved his headquarters to Lippstadt, bringing with him most of the troops of the Allied left wing.
+- Ferdinand moved his headquarters to Lippstadt, bringing with him most of the troops of the Allied left wing.

 French Invasion of Hesse

-- Contades left Düsseldorf with the Army of the Rhine (100 bns and 100 French sqns, including Broglie's reserve consisting of 18 bns, 31 sqns and 2 light troops rgts) and marched south-eastward intending to make a junction with Broglie and to begin operations against Hesse.
+- Contades left Düsseldorf with the Army of the Rhine (100 bns and 100 French sqns, including Broglie's “Right Reserve” consisting of 18 bns, 31 sqns and 2 light troops rgts) and marched southeastward intending to make a junction with Broglie and to begin operations against Hesse.

-On May 23, the main French army was at Siegburg.
+- The main army was at Siegburg.